QwenLM/Qwen2.5/README.md

 )
 ```

-If you have encountered problems related to quantized models on GPU, please try:
+If you have encountered problems related to quantized models on GPU, please try one of the following:

+- Upgrading `ollama` to at least 0.1.42.

 - Enabling the flash attention implementation in the `llama.cpp` backend (for `ollama` over 0.1.39)
   ```